Jonathan-Chia/portfolio/ab_testing/PropensityScoreMatching.md

 Although this is an observational study (can't infer causality), it was the closest I could get to simulating a true A/B test.

-I started to research this idea, and that's when I discovered that this idea is essentially [propensity score matching](https://www.wallstreetmojo.com/propensity-score-matching/).
+I started doing some research, and I learned that my idea is essentially [propensity score matching](https://www.wallstreetmojo.com/propensity-score-matching/).

 ## Propensity Score Matching Purpose